SegiH/WatchList-Backend/README.md

      d.
 Name your API, give it a description and select a category.
 For "Specify Using" make sure UI is selected
      e.
 Click on "Add API" button to save it
      f.
 On the next page, enter a short description and click on Save
      g.
-Click on your avatar icon at the top right and select "My Saved APIS"
+Click on the down arrow next to your application name and select Security underneath the sub menu
      h.
-In the "Search for APIs" search field at the top, enter "Movie Database (IMDB Alternative)" without the quotation marks
+Click on the eye icon to show your API key and copy it to the clipboard.
      i.
-At the right hand side, you should see a code snippet with a headers section with a subkey called `'x-rapidapi-key'`.
-Copy this API key without the single quotes around it.
+Add a variable in the compose file RAPIDAPIKEY=APIKEY
      j.
-Add a variable in the compose file RAPIDAPIKEY=APIKEY
-     k.
 Important note: RapidAPI allows you 100 free searches per month.
 In order for this API to work, you have to "subscribe" by adding your credit card with RapidAPI.
 It appears to work similarly to Amazon where they won't charge you if you do not go over your allotted API usage.
 If you do not add a credit card, the API will return an "Unsubscribed" error when you try to use it.
    - Replace the DB related environment variables with your own DB settings.
 The backend must be a SQL Server database.
 1. Build the backend container `docker-compose -f watchlistbackend-compose.yml up -d`